aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 For more examples of how to use conditions in IAM policies, refer to [Control Access to the SageMaker API by Using Identity-based Policies](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_id-based-policy-examples.html#api-access-policy) documentation.

 **3 - SageMaker service**
-SageMaker service assumes the Studio execution role on your behalf.
+SageMaker service assumes the Studio execution role on your behalf, as controlled by a corresponding trust policy on the execution role.
 This allows the service to access data and resources, and perform actions on your behalf.
 The Studio execution role must contain a trust policy allowing SageMaker service to assume this role.

 **4 - SSO permission set IAM role**
 You can assign your SSO users to AWS accounts in your AWS Organizations via [SSO permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html).
 A permission set is a template that defines a collection of user role specific IAM policies.
 You manage permission sets in AWS SSO and AWS SSO controls the corresponding IAM roles in each account.